 The salesperson makes the sale.
 Samir is a happy customer.

-The danger of focusing on one criterion
+The danger of focusing on only one criterion

-It shouldn’t be a surprise that when choosing a diamond, like most things, focusing too heavily on a single standard inevitably causes you to filter out potential opportunities to obtain something that is compatible.
+It shouldn’t be a surprise that when choosing a diamond, like most things, focusing too heavily on a single factor inevitably causes you to filter out potential opportunities to obtain something that is compatible.
 In the two scenarios, we saw Samir tackle a debate about which diamond to buy.
-In most situations, consumers and jewellery shops take the single focus approach on the cut which emphasises the quality factor of a diamond over all else.
-This factor does have value, but it shouldn’t be the focus of a diamond's rating because diamonds are not a homogeneous product and thus quality isn’t, in my opinion, the appropriate benchmark.
+In most situations, consumers and jewellery shops take the single focus approach on the 'cut' which emphasises the quality factor of a diamond over all else.
+This factor does have value, but it shouldn’t be the focus of a diamond's rating because diamonds are not a homogeneous product and thus quality isn’t, in my opinion, the only appropriate benchmark.
 Diamonds are a natural product, and thus should be treated as such.

 As consumers, we readily buy when we feel the point of sale has validated our decisions rather than contested them.
 No one likes to hear that their judgement of something is ‘wrong’ or misinformed, that’s just embarrassing.
 If we get challenged, it should be in a skillful and intellectual way, and not everyone is good at that.
+At Facets, we know why each diamond is unique and the factors that make one diamond rarer than the other.